 Place motor oil and filters next to your blue recycle cart for pickup on your regular collection day.
 You may request up to five one-gallon plastic jugs for your used motor oil and up to five zippered plastic bags for your used oil filters, at no cost.
 You may also use your own clear zip-top plastic bags and clear plastic containers for used motor oil, such as a one-gallon milk jug.
 Make sure that lids on plastic containers are tightly sealed.

 Universal and electronic waste are prohibited from the trash.

 Batteries, fluorescent bulbs, computers, monitors, cords, phones, TVs, VCRs, DVD players, stereos, microwave ovens, or iPods.

 Visit the San Mateo County Office of Sustainability or call 888.442.2666 to find the nearest location.
 You can also donate these items to several non-profit and local organizations.
 You may also drop off electronics at the Shoreway Environmental Center.

 GreenCitizen also recycles televisions, computers, printers, computer peripherals and a wide variety of other electronics.
 Everything is recycled in the United States, so there is no shipping of electronic waste overseas, and they have the e-steward certification!
 See a full list of what Green Citizen recycles.

 Many manufacturers also take back their old equipment for reuse and recycling:

 Treated wood is any wood that has been treated with a chemical preservative to protect the wood against attacks from insects, microorganisms, or fungi.
-It is typically used in outdoor applications such as fences, decks, stairways, etc. Unfortunately, the State Department of Toxic Substances Control Program governs the ways in which and where treated wood can be safely disposed of.
+It is typically used in outdoor applications such as fences, decks, stairways, etc. The State Department of Toxic Substances Control Program governs the ways in which and where treated wood can be safely disposed of.
 To properly and safely dispose of treated wood waste visit the California State Water Recourse Board‘s list of approved landfills.